Guests enjoy themselves and eat Wiener Schnitzel at the Heurigen

 Additional information on the offer:

-FAB 5 Combiticket includes the visit to Architekturzentrum Wien, Kunsthalle Wien, Leopold Museum, mumok und frei_raum Q21 /
+The FAB 5 Combi Ticket includes admission to the Architekturzentrum Wien, Kunsthalle Wien, Leopold Museum, mumok and MQ Freiraum.

 6 parking spaces within the MuseumsQuartier complex